iomesh/docs/docs/advanced-functions/external-storage.md

 ## External Storage vis CSI

-Once the access point is configured, IOMesh can provide storage externally to a Kubernetes cluster.
-However, before doing so, the IOMesh CSI driver must be deployed in this cluster.
+After the access point is configured, IOMesh can provide storage externally to a Kubernetes cluster.
+However, before doing this, it is necessary to install the IOMesh CSI driver in the cluster using the instructions provided below.
+Please note that the deployment should be online.

-> **_NOTE_**: To use this function, the external Kubernetes cluster should be able to access the IOMesh data CIDR configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites.md).
+> **_NOTE_**: To use this function, the external Kubernetes cluster should be able to access IOMesh `DATA_CIDR` that was configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites.md).

-Install IOMesh CSI Driver
 1. Add the Helm chart repository.
     ```shell
     helm repo add iomesh http://iomesh.com/charts